Workhorse Group: Products

+Vehicles

+W4 CC

+A class 4 cab chassis battery electric commercial vehicle.

+W750

+A class 4 step van battery electric commercial vehicle, with 750 cubic feet of storage space intended for last mile delivery.

+W56

+A class 5 and 6 battery electric commercial vehicle, with 1000 cubic feet of storage space intended for last mile delivery but also available as a strip chassis and cab and chassis.
+The beam axle is provided by Linamar's eAxle system, stated to have superior performance and efficiency.
+The W56 was unveiled at the 2023 NTEA Work Truck Show.
+Production began in September 2023.

 Discontinued vehicles

-Workhorse Custom Chassis, LLC

-In 2002, Workhorse Custom Chassis, LLC's first product was the P-series, based on the Chevrolet/GMC P30-series stepvan/mobile home chassis.

-Workhorse briefly offered an integrated chassis/body model called the MetroStar, hearkening back to the long-lived International Harvester Metro Van line.
-This product was led by then parent company Navistar.

-Workhorse was also involved with the construction of Navistar's eStar electric van, until that product was cancelled in early 2013.

-Until 2015, the company offered the familiar W62 chassis and a newer, narrow-tracked version called the W88.
-Workhorse had originally manufactured an earlier version, the W42 chassis.

 W-15 (pickup truck)

 In November 2016, Workhorse announced that they were working on an electrically powered pickup truck, called the W-15.
 North Carolina's Duke Energy stated that it would buy 500 of the vehicles, and the city of Orlando also reported interested.
 It was planned to have 460 horsepower and a battery range of 80 miles.
 A gasoline range extender was to supply further range.
 In March 2020, Workhorse confirmed that it had transferred the W-15 pickup truck project to Lordstown Motors through a licensing agreement.
 Lordstown Motors paid a licensing fee to Workhorse, and the truck will be produced in the future without the gasoline range extender.
 The W-15 became the basis of the Lordstown Endurance pickup truck.